Gilson96/TinDog/README.md

 # Tindog

-Tindog is like tinder but for dogs :grin:
+A simple yet beautiful website built with react-bootstrap that is based in Tinder but modified for dogs.

 You can view the site here: https://gilson96.github.io/TinDog/